 Competency based approaches to performance management

-This workshop addresses that issue, ensuring managers are confident to interpret and recognise the components of competence, provide clarity of expectation, assess fairly and identify development opportunities.
+This workshop addresses those issues, we ensure managers are confident to interpret and recognise competence, provide clarity of expectation, assess fairly and identify development opportunities.

-During the competency based development workshop you will follow the story of a fictitious manager in your organisation.
+During this competency based development workshop you will follow the story of a fictitious manager in your organisation.

 Ted, the manager is a little overwhelmed with interpreting the performance described in the competency framework.
 He wants to be sure he is being fair and consistent during conversations with staff about performance and development.